endingwithali/launchbarkly/README.md

 ## Why the Separate Server for the LaunchDarkly calls

 This project is a [Next.JS](https://nextjs.org/) based project.

-[insert paragraph about issue with serverside rendering]
+By design, Next.js relies upon server-side rendering of the content - making it difficult to integrate LaunchDarkly.
+Options explored involved removing the features that enable Next.JS and it's easy integration into Vercel.
+I opted for rapid prototyping, and chose to implement a server that could respond to a client side focused implementation.